micahmo/WgServerforWindows/README.md

     * This will tell WS4W to add the current executing directory to the system's `PATH` environment variable.
     * This verb has no options.
       > This command is used by the installer when the "Add CLI to PATH" option is selected.
+* ```ws4w.exe setnetipaddress --serverdatapath <PATH_TO_SERVER_CONFIG>```
+    * This will tell WS4W to call `Set-NetIPAddress` on the WireGuard interface, using the network Address as defined in the given WireGuard server configuration file.
+      > This command is used by the Scheduled Task that is created when NAT Routing is enabled.

 # Known Issues

 ### Inability to Enable Internet Sharing

+First, it is recommended to use NAT Routing if available.

-If you experience the following error message when enabling Internet Sharing, please perform the following manual steps.
+However, if you experience the following error message when enabling Internet Sharing, please perform the following manual steps.

 ![image](https://user-images.githubusercontent.com/7417301/145692723-f90e6e95-4628-4725-a44d-54377097f883.png)